How do I register for camp?

 Austin, TX 78713-7399

 What will hold a spot for my camper?
-Camp space is secured by registering online or sending in the application form and NON-REFUNDABLE deposit of $150 per session (checks made out to “The University of Texas at Austin Swim Camp”).
+Camp space is reserved by registering online or sending in the registration form and the NON-REFUNDABLE deposit of $175 per session (checks made out to “The University of Texas at Austin Swim Camp”).
 Campers registering online will receive immediate confirmation of enrollment.
-Final camp fees are due by a May 1, 2014 postmark.
+Final camp fees are due by a May 1, 2017 postmark.
 Once full payment and all medical forms have been received, your spot in camp is secure.
-Balances received after May 1, 2014 will be charged a $25 late fee.
-Due to high demand, balances not paid by May 11, 2014 will result in forfeiture of camp space. top
+Balances received after May 1, 2017 will be charged a $25 late fee.
+Due to high demand, balances not paid by May 5, 2017 will result in forfeiture of camp space. top

-If all your choices are sold out and you mailed a check to our bank, a refund check will be issued by The University of Texas.
-This can take 3-4 weeks to process and mail.
+If all your choices are sold out and you mailed a check, it will be returned to you.
 Credit card information will be destroyed.
-Your application is kept and added to the next year's mailing database so that you receive early registration information. top
+Your application is kept and added to the next year's mailing database so that you receive early registration information.top

 How soon will I receive confirmation of my session?

 Do you keep wait lists in case of cancellations?
 Yes.
-Once a session sells out, the online system will open a waitlist option to allow people to add their information to the online waitlists.
-You also need to provide a drop date from the wait list (how long you are willing to wait).
-There is no charge for being on the waitlists.
+Once a session sells out, the online system will open a waitlist option to allow people to register for a particular session's waitlist.
+There is no charge to register on them.

-Cancellations are rare, but do happen, and sometimes occur at the last minute.
-It is impossible for us to predict who will get in off of the lists, when that might occur, and how many cancellations we may have for each summer's camps.
-We understand that summer plans are made well in advance, but if your schedule is flexible, wait listing may be an option for you.
+Cancellations do happen, but they are hard to predict, and sometimes occur at the last minute.
+It is impossible for us to predict who/how many will get in off of the lists, when that might occur, and how many cancellations we may have for each summer's camps.
+We understand that summer plans are made well in advance, but if your schedule is flexible, waitlisting may be an option for you.

 You may request to be wait listed for a session by:

 1) Submitting an online request.
 Follow the registratration prompts as if you were going to register online.
-There is nor charge to register for wait lists online.
+There is no charge to register for wait lists online.

 3) If space becomes available, you will be contacted by E-MAIL to accept or decline the opening.
 Please be sure to provide an e-mail address that is checked frequently.